csantala/inline-cms/readme.md

 notes
 + new versions of the CKEditor may integrate into this demo without modifications to anything http://ckeditor.com/
-+ see the full CodeIgniter setup here: https://github.com/csantala/inline-cms/tree/codeigniter-integration
++ see the integrated CodeIgniter branch here: https://github.com/csantala/inline-cms/tree/codeigniter-integration
 + online demo: http://inline-cms.com/
 + contact csantala@gmail.com for assistance

-one last thing
-+ see the CodeIgniter branch for complete integration: https://github.com/csantala/inline-cms/tree/codeigniter-integration